-Student's ages three (3) through five (5) requiring special adaptations to the regular Pre-Kindergarten Program shall be admitted through an eligibility staffing and shall maintain a current Individual Education Plan (IEP).
-An appropriate program of study will be included in each STEPS student's IEP.
-Pre-Kindergarten STEPS students must have an IEP developed by their third birthday.
+Students ages three (3) through five (5) requiring special adaptations to the regular Pre-Kindergarten Program shall be admitted through an eligibility staffing and shall maintain a current Individual Education Plan (IEP).
+An appropriate program of study will be included in each Pre-K Special Education student's IEP.
+Pre-Kindergarten Special Education students already identified through Georgia's Babies Can't Wait Program must have an evaluation and, if appropriate, an IEP or IFSP developed by their third birthday.
 Muscogee County School District is responsible for all children suspected of having disabilities, regardless of the severity of their disabilities.
-The Muscogee County School District Program for Exceptional Students works diligently to identify and provide early intervention for young children with special needs through the SPECIAL TRAINING FOR EXCEPTIONAL PRESCHOOL STUDENTS (STEPS) Program.
+The Muscogee County School District Program for Exceptional Students works diligently to identify and provide early intervention for young children with special needs through the Pre-K Special Education Program.
 Programs for all Students with Disabilities are provided in compliance with state and federal guidelines.

-Parents, doctors, or other interested persons may refer a child birth through five (5), for suspected delays to the STEPS Program.
+Parents, doctors, or other interested persons may refer a child birth through five (5), for suspected delays to the Pre-K Special Education Program.
 In collaboration with Babies Can't Wait, the district ensures that students Birth to age 3 are identified, located, and evaluated.

-Contact the STEPS program at 706-748-2225 or email at Childfind@muscogee.k12.ga.us for additional information.
+Contact the Pre-K Special Education program at 706-748-2230 or email Childfind@muscogee.k12.ga.us for additional information.
 You can also inquire in person at the Muscogee County Public Education Center located at 2960 Macon Road, Columbus, GA 31906.
-The Columbus Health Department Babies Can't Wait program, provides services for Children birth through age three (3).
+The Columbus Health Department Babies Can't Wait program, provides services for children birth through age three (3).
 This agency can be contacted at 706-327-0189.